archonsofficial/PsychoDrill/README.md

+## About Us
+Hi There!
+We are Team Archons 1st Year Undergraduate Students From Lucknow University.
+Feel Free to take a look at - https://psychodrill.w3spaces.com/About_Us/AboutUs.html

 # PsychoDrill: Psychological Test Preparation Platform for SSB Candidates

 PsychoDrill is an innovative platform designed to enhance psychological test preparation for candidates aspiring to join the Indian Armed Forces through.
 This project operates within the domain of education technology, specifically focusing on psychological test preparation for SSB candidates, intersecting with the defense and military recruitment industry.